github/docs/content/organizations/managing-organization-settings/deleting-an-organization-account.md

 {% ifversion not ghes %} After you delete an organization, {% data variables.product.company_short %} **cannot restore your content**.
 Therefore, before{% else %}Before{% endif %} you delete your organization, make sure you have a copy of all repositories, wikis, issues, and projects from the account.

 {% ifversion ghes %}

-{% note %}
+> [!NOTE]

-**Note:** If necessary, a site administrator for {% data variables.location.product_location %} may be able to partially restore a deleted organization.
+> If necessary, a site administrator for {% data variables.location.product_location %} may be able to partially restore a deleted organization.
 For more information, see "[AUTOTITLE](/admin/managing-accounts-and-repositories/managing-organizations-in-your-enterprise/restoring-a-deleted-organization)."

-{% endnote %}
 {% endif %}

 ## Deleting your organization account